DaleAnnear/MouseKing/README.md

 Welcome to MouseKing!
 The eminent software pipeline to facilitate the data analysis of the next generation of mouse behaviour phenotyping through the LiveMouseTracker (LMT) platform.

-The available commands are:
-    royale                  Executes the full MouseKing pipeline
-    integrity               Checks the integrity of the provided LMT SQlite files rebuild                 Rebuilds all detected mouse events in the provided LMT SQlite files extract                 Extracts the EVENT and ANIMAL tables from the provided LMT SQlite files processing              Performs processing and filtering of the extracted LMT data contained within the EVENT and ANIMAL tables pca                     Constructs PCA plots for the provided processed LMT data

 ## 🏁 Getting Started <a name = "getting_started"></a>